coderamen666/srd-v3.5-md/epic/epic-magic-items-1.md

 ## Caster Level

 Spells with an effective level of 10th or higher are possible at epic levels.
-Because these spell slots aren't automatically gained at a particular level like 0- to 9th-level spells are, they don't have a minimum caster level.
+Because these spell slots aren’t automatically gained at a particular level like 0- to 9th-level spells are, they don’t have a minimum caster level.
 For this reason, the minimum caster level for any spell of 10th level or higher is set at 11 + spell level.